Vladimir Putin Fast Facts

 1990 - Becomes assistant rector (dean) for international affairs at Leningrad State University.
 Reportedly monitors loyalty of students and shadows foreigners.

 1991 - Turns towards politics as he becomes an adviser to one of his law school mentors, Anatoly Sobchak, who is running for mayor of Leningrad.
-After Sobchak wins the election, Putin that June is tapped to work in city hall as chairman of the committee for international relations.
-He resigns from the KGB that summer.
+After Sobchak wins the election, Putin is tapped to work in city hall as chairman of the committee for international relations.
+He resigns from the KGB.

 1997 - Putin is named deputy chief administrator of the Kremlin under President Boris Yeltsin.